An Introduction to the

 International students are welcome to apply.
 However, please note that certain sections of the program (for example, writing job applications) specifically relate to the Australian context.

-General training topics overlap only partially with the routine assistance that Interns will give to staff in the areas of curation and research.
+General training topics overlap only partially with the routine assistance that participants will give to staff in the areas of curation and research.
 You will not become expert in any one topic, but you will become acquainted with most or all of them in a practical and job-oriented way.

 The Roles of Herbaria and Botanic Gardens